Discover the Magic of a Reserve Advent Calendar: A Unique Countdown to the Holidays

 reverse-advent-calendar

-Donating to a food bank is a really visual activity to do with children and it can make a massive difference to families and people in need.
+Donating to a food bank is a visual activity to do with children and it can make a massive difference to families and people in need.
+We used to do this over the month of December and then drop it off on Christmas Eve, however, we now do it over November so it can be with people for the Christmas season.

 What is a Reverse Advent Calendar?

-What to put in a Reverse Advent Calendar
+What to Put in a Reverse Advent Calendar for a Food Bank

-If you are anything like me you will wonder what to put into your reverse advent calendar or give to a food bank.
+If you are anything like me you will wonder what to put into your reverse advent calendar or give to a food pantry.

 All donations are appreciated, but like me stressing in front of my cupboards I know most people want to know that what they are giving will actually help people.